FarronF/limerick-council-meetings/meetings/2017/04/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick -  20th March 2017.md

 of toxic waste within the community.
 He expressed disbelief at the assertions made by Irish

-Cement and disappointment that Irish Cement should threaten job losses, should the--- 10
+Cement and disappointment that Irish Cement should threaten job losses, should the
+---
+10

 proposed development not go ahead.
 He noted that the Environmental Protection Agency